 Juvenile salmonid outmigration in the Snake and Columbia rivers coincides with high river flows from snowpack melt in the spring season.
 Field monitoring studies are highly variable due to fluctuating TDG conditions that can change TDG exposures on an hourly basis.
 These highly fluctuating conditions make it difficult to determine TDG exposures to aquatic life and therefore broad generalizations must be made on potential effects.
 Furthermore, long-term field monitoring studies often summarize data over long study periods that have the potential to mask impacts that occurred within a short time period.
 Field monitoring studies of outmigration juvenile salmonids highlight the importance of depth compensation at low to moderately high TDG levels (Backman et al. 2002; Duvall et al. 2002; Mesa et al. 1997).
 However, high incidences of GBT in field monitoring studies have been reported.
 Hagen et al. (1998) reported GBT signs in 21.5% of sockeye salmon, 9.4% of Chinook salmon, and 8.7% of steelhead at TDG levels ranging from 120-135%.
 During the summer, when TDG levels dropped to 110-125%, GBT was noted in 2.3% of Chinook salmon.
 Backman et al. (2002) found GBT symptoms exceeded 15% when TDG levels approached 130% and at <125% TDG, GBT prevalence was below 15%.
 Maule et al. (1997b) concluded that GBT was not a threat to migrating juvenile salmonids when TDG levels were less than 120%.
-In a historical analysis of data collected by the Fish Passage Center from 1995-2018, the 15% GBT criterion for juvenile salmonids has been exceeded in only 37 instances of 2,870 samples and 28 instances occurred when TDG was greater than 125% 25.
+In a historical analysis of data collected by the Fish Passage Center from 1995-2018, there were 2,870 sampling events that met sample size criterion.
+Of the 2,870 GBT sampling events, only 37 instances exceeded the 15% GBT criterion for juvenile salmonids over all TDG levels and 28 of the 37 instances occurred when TDG was greater than 125% 26.